 As for most wildlife field research, the funding of our project is scarce and irregular, and the needing to access new technologies puts an heavy load on our budget.
-If you wish to help our research you may buy one of our fine prints, or make a small donation.
+If you wish to help our research you may buy one of our fine prints, or make a small donation (please ask to the lodge staff).